20 Simple Money Saving Tips And 3 That Aren’t Worth It

 When we lived close enough, my kids always walked to school.
 Now that we aren’t so close, I miss it.
 Not only do I use a lot more gas now, but it takes more time out of my day… and I don’t even get into the pickup line early.

 Libraries are a great resource that many people don’t take advantage of often enough.
 You can get books of all sorts to read for pleasure or to learn from.
 You can often order in books from other branches if your local branch doesn’t have a title you’re after.

-Many now also offer DVDs for rent.
-With Redbox and similar machines renting movies out for $1 a night, the library may not be as appealing as it once was, but it may still be a good option for movie rentals.
+Many also offer DVDs for rent.
+With all the streaming services available, the library may not be as appealing as it once was, but it may still be a good option for movie rentals.

 9. Keep your car maintained.

 Cars can get expensive sometimes.
 Basic maintenance adds up fast, and breakdowns can be even worse.
 Even so, that maintenance is important, as it keeps your car running longer and more efficiently.

 Some things you can handle on your own, such as keeping tires properly inflated.
 This helps them wear more evenly, and improves your gas mileage.

 Sometimes you will have to decide if a repair is worth doing before it’s urgent.
 My husband’s car had a transmission fluid leak that wasn’t causing problems as such yet, but eventually could have.
 It cost $400, but that’s better than what it might have cost later.

 10. Sign up for free customer rewards programs.

 Stores love customer rewards programs, as they give them a lot of data about your shopping habits.
 I don’t think the privacy lost is too big a deal, but not everyone likes sharing their shopping habits like that.
 In exchange, you get discounts on certain purchases.
 These can be quite significant.